 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 Risk and courage are outstanding elements in the lives of the Myrrhbearing Women and also Joseph of Arimathea, who asked for and buried the body of Jesus Christ.

 Picture the women on the way to the tomb of Christ that very early, still-dark morning.
-It wasn't the safest time of day for unaccompanied females to be on the road under any circumstances.
+It wasn't the safest time of day for a group of unaccompanied females to be on the road under any circumstances.
 But on this particular morning the Jewish authorities were hyper-vigilant and suspicious, and a detail of guards had been posted at the tomb.
 There were plenty of reasons for the women simply to be too afraid to go and anoint the Lord's body.